-Policy: Reduction in age of consent fo r testing from n 21 to 16 ye ears Stages: Stage 1 Stage 2 Stage 3 Stage 4 Stage 5 Stage 6 Stages: Estimated Completion Date Narrative Relevant stakeholder s include PEPFAR, Implementi ng Partners and the 2008 Current age of consent is 21 years.
-Seen as a barrier to access HCT services by young people.
-National 2009 Stakeholder s came together to develop the Public Health Bill Policy document drafted and sent to Cabinet and Parliament.
-Currently going TBD TBD Governmen t of Botswana.
-AIDS Council recommend ed reducing the age to 16. consent to 16.
-Policy development process supported by Ministry of Health. through parliamenta ry review processes.
-Completion Date Narrative
+Policy Area: Counseling and Testing Policy: Reduction in age of consent for testing from 21 to 16 years Stages: Stage 1 Stage 2 Stage 3 Stage 4 Stage 5 Stage 6 Estimated Completion Date 2008 2008 2009 2009 TBD TBD Narrative Relevant stakeholder s include PEPFAR, Implementi ng Partners and the Governmen t of Botswana. access HCT services by young people.
+National Stakeholder s came together to develop the Public Health Bill which includes the reduction of the age of consent to 16.
+Policy developmen t process supported by Ministry of Health.
+Policy document drafted and sent to Cabinet and Parliament.
+Currently going through parliamenta This policy has been revisited with the Public Health Bill that is with parliament for review.
+TBD Completion Date Narrative